Applying and Awards

 February 1st Priority Deadline

-The priority deadline is February 1st for many federal, as well as, Missouri Western aid opportunities.
+The priority deadline is February 1st for federal, state and Missouri Western aid opportunities.
 The FAFSA should be submitted no later than the second week of January to ensure the February 1st priority deadline is met.
-Applications will continue to be accepted after February 1st.
-However, program funding may be limited.
+Applications will continue to be accepted after February 1st, however, program funding may be limited.

 File Review (Verification)